 Legoland Hotel – Checking in & Tips

-If you do not want to buy an annual pass, you can buy your day pass tickets or book Legoland hotel from Klook and convert your single-day pass to an annual pass if you find that you like to go back to Legoland again!
+If you do not want to buy an annual pass, you can buy your day pass tickets or book a Legoland hotel from Klook and convert your single-day pass to an annual pass if you find that you like to go back to Legoland again!

 Since our breakfast is already provided by the hotel, we just need to settle for our lunch and dinner.
 Our lunch we had inside the theme park which you can read below.
 On 1st day of our dinner, we had it in the hotel.
-Annual pass members have 10% discount, below 5 eat for free.
+Annual pass members have a 10% discount, and below 5 eat for free.
 So we spent about SGD130 for 3 adults and 4 kids.
-Although no sashimi but they have prawns and shellfish.
+Although no sashimi they have prawns and shellfish.
 Cooked food is pretty good.
-Their dessert which is the durian chendol is the best!
+Their dessert which is the durian cendol is the best!

 On the 2nd night, we had our dinner outside Legoland.
 It’s about mins drive from Legoland.
 It’s a seafood place, I wouldn’t say it’s the cheapest but definitely cheaper than Singapore.
 We spent about SGD$180+